marucjmar/any-routing/README.md

 # AnyRouting

-A full featured (performance focused), modular and lightweight directions plugin for map engines.
+A full-featured, performance-focused, modular, and lightweight directions plugin that is independent of any map engine and can also run without a map.

 ## Demo